Woman with gum disease

 Our periodontists prioritize your comfort by treating gum disease with noninvasive methods.
 However, certain causes may require more advanced procedures to address complications that gum disease may have caused.
 Some restorative treatments we perform for our patients include:

-Gum pocket reduction
+Gum pocket and decayed tooth

 Pocket Reduction